 Hwy 59 Food Stop is a new food truck location that is currently under construction.
 Located at 822 Hope Mills Rd in Fayetteville, the space is being designed to offer a little piece of joy to anyone who comes there.

-The empty parking lot of Hwy 59 Auto Repair is currently being transformed into a welcoming environment where locals can come enjoy a variety of cuisine from rotating food trucks.
+The lot next to Hwy 59 Auto Repair is currently being transformed into a welcoming environment where locals can come enjoy a variety of cuisine from rotating food trucks.
 In addition to the trucks there will be cornhole, local art on display and curated events offering additional opportunities for local vendors to showcase their products and for local artists to perform.

 “I definitely want it to be somewhere everyone can come, even if it’s not just to get your car done, but just to come hang out and eat.
 If it's not drawing for one thing, I want it to draw for another.
 I want it to be where you find something that you enjoy here.
 That’s my goal,” shared Operations Manager Amber McCraw.